The Accidentals: 2013–2015: Bittersweet and national reception

-Taking advantage of the steam garnering behind their latest effort, the band pushed single "The Silence" onto ReverbNation following a slew of shows across Michigan and the east coast between 2013 and 2014, eventually garnering the attention of musician Marshall Crenshaw and record producer Stewart Lerman in 2015.
-In 2014, the band had hired Novi, Michigan-hailing new wave multi-instrumentalist and Treeskin artist Michael Dause as their full-time percussionist.
+Taking advantage of the steam garnering behind their latest effort, the band pushed single "The Silence" onto ReverbNation after a slew of shows across Michigan and the east coast between 2013 and 2014, eventually garnering the attention of musician Marshall Crenshaw and record producer Stewart Lerman in 2015.
+In 2014, the band hired Novi, Michigan-hailing new wave multi-instrumentalist and Treeskin artist Michael Dause as their full-time percussionist.

-In early 2015, the Accidentals took to Indiegogo to fund their first-ever national tour: the "MAKING IT HAPPEN!"
-U.S. Tour, which had been successfully funded on March 20, 2015.
-The band toured through cities such as Chicago, Illinois, Cave Creek, Arizona, San Diego, California, and Salt Lake City, Utah, with notable tour dates at South by Southwest (SXSW) 2015 and with the Traverse Symphony Orchestra in March and April, respectively.
+In early 2015, the Accidentals used Indiegogo to fund their first-ever national tour, the "MAKING IT HAPPEN!"
+U.S. tour, which was successfully funded on March 20, 2015.
+The band toured through cities including Chicago, Cave Creek, Arizona, San Diego, California, and Salt Lake City, Utah with notable tour dates at South by Southwest (SXSW) 2015 and with the Traverse Symphony Orchestra in March and April, respectively.

-It was during the "MAKING IT HAPPEN!" tour that the band was popularly received as one of SXSW's seven breakout acts out of some 2,200 acts, according to Billboard.
-During the same tour, the Accidentals had also performed alongside Ben Sollee at Chicago's City Winery and The Wailers at Grand Rapids venue the Orbit Room.
-They also had their first headlining show at renowned folk music venue The Ark on June 7, 2015, following the tour, as well as at Electric Forest and Blissfest's respective 2015 iterations.
+During the "MAKING IT HAPPEN!" tour, the band was popularly received as one of SXSW's seven breakout acts out of some 2,200 acts, according to Billboard.
+During the tour, the Accidentals performed alongside Ben Sollee at Chicago's City Winery and with The Wailers at the Orbit Room in Grand Rapids, Michigan.
+They had their first headlining show at renowned folk music venue The Ark on June 7, 2015, after the tour, as well as at Electric Forest and Blissfest's respective 2015 iterations.

 On August 25, 2015, Marshall Crenshaw joined the Accidentals for their first-ever live joint performance during the final Tuesday Evening Music Club show of the summer at Meijer Gardens.
-Post-show, Crenshaw praised a "precocious" Accidentals for their engaging live technique, saying in a statement to Local Spins, "They're killer.
+Post-show, Crenshaw praised a "precocious" Accidentals for their engaging live technique, saying in a statement to the Michigan music publication Local Spins, "They're killer.
 They go out there with the instinct of a killer.
 It was really something."